 Nearly all brain growth after birth occurs within the first few years of life.
 This is the time period when children learn social skills and basic problem-solving and begin to learn to read.
 Learning is much easier during this time of life than others because the brain acts as a sponge, soaking up new information at a breathtaking pace.
 Therefore, it’s vitally important to set a child up for success by beginning their education early.
 Children that have already benefited from education prior to entering kindergarten consistently score better on tests and display stronger social skills.

-The neural connection in our kids’ brains are 90% formed by the time they’re five years old.
+The neural connections in our kids’ brains are 90% formed by the time they’re five years old.
 Researchers have also shown that children who have experienced trauma or neglect have significantly fewer connections between neurons than children raised in nurturing environments.
-Using this information, there are a variety of ways to get the most of the first five years by providing as many stimuli as possible for the greatest neurological dexterity.
-Sensory toys for kids (items that stimulate one of the five senses) are great ways to entertain a child while building these crucial neurological connections.
+Using this information, there are a variety of ways to get the most out of the first five years by providing as many stimuli as possible for the greatest neurological dexterity.
+Sensory toys for kids (items that stimulate one of the five senses) are great ways to entertain a child while building these crucial neural connections.

 Learning to Love Learning

 A warm, welcoming educational environment can set the stage for a child to enjoy a lifetime of learning.
 This means better behavior in school, more regular attendance, higher satisfaction, a more vibrant social life, and ultimately, more success in life.
-Children who attend early education programs have higher graduation rates and go on to achieve advanced degrees more often than children who did not benefit from an early education program.
+Children who attend early education programs have higher graduation rates and go on to achieve advanced degrees more often than children who do not benefit from an early education program.

 Preschool matters.
 Make the most of your child’s potential with our Montessori By Mom subscription Toolboxes!